What is the best time to go camping in Australia?

 When camping in the northern part of WA, consider cold nights in winter.
 Going south to Broome and Kimberley is only recommended during the dry season as in the summer months between January and March the rain is pouring almost every day.

-Northern Territory is our favourite place to go as it has a very unique atmosphere and hot weather that we like.
+Northern Territory is our favourite place to go as it has a unique atmosphere and hot weather that we like.
 Apart from that, the territory is home to many attractions.

 The climate in Northern Territory is tropical monsoonal with dry and wet seasons.
 We recommend visiting NT only in the dry season as the summer months are very wet and you won’t be able to camp or do any four-wheel driving due to flooded roads and the closure of many attractions.